helloworld9948/CN/Labmanual.md

     return 0;
 }
 ```

-- **Bit Stuffing**: This involves inserting a bit into the data stream to break up sequences of bits that might be interpreted as control information.
+- **Bit Stuffing**: Involves inserting a bit to break up sequences of bits that might be interpreted as control information.

 *Sample Code:*

 ```c
 #include <stdio.h>